-The Addendum Urban Design Report (at Appendix A) includes an assessment of potential shadowing impacts associated with the amended indicative concept proposal.
+The Addendum Urban Design Report (at Appendix A) includes an assessment of potential shadowing impacts associated with the indicative concept proposal.
 The solar access study is assessed in accordance with the solar access provisions of the 2036 Plan.

-The planning officer's assessment report to the Council Meeting of 14 August 2023 acknowledged that the proposal complies with the 2036 Plan's solar access controls and does not create additional overshadowing to Newlands Park, Ernest Place, or Hume Street Park between 10am-3pm at mid-winter or and does not create additional overshadowing to Oxley Street, Mitchell Street, or Willoughby Road between 11.30am and 2.30pm at mid-winter.
-Notwithstanding, the officer's assessment report states that the building height results in shadow lengths longer than necessary to accommodate a 42-storey commercial building and a reduction in height will assist in reducing the extent of overshadowing impacts to surrounding residential areas.

-The reduced maximum building height sought by the amended planning proposal (from RL276.5 to RL265) maintains compliance with the 2036 Plan's solar access controls and reduces overshadowing impacts.
+The planning officer's assessment report to the Council Meeting of 14 August 2023 acknowledged that the existing proposal (with a maximum height of RL 265) complied with the 2036 Plan's solar access controls and did notcreate additional overshadowing to Newlands Park, Ernest Place, or Hume Street Park between 10am-3pm at mid-winter or and does not create additional overshadowing to Oxley Street, Mitchell Street, or Willoughby Road between 11.30am and 2.30pm at mid-winter.
+However, the Gateway Determination Report noted that the maximum building height resolved by Council (RL 259) had not been modelled and therefore the Urban Design Report has updated the maximum building height to reflect RL 259.
+The further reduced maximum building height (RL 265 to RL 259) maintains compliance with the 2036 Plan's solar access controls and reduces overshadowing impacts.
 The reduced solar impacts of the amended planning proposal are demonstrated in Figures 22, 23, and 24 below.

-Table 14 assesses the shadow impacts of the amended indicative concept proposal against the 2036 Plan.
+Table 14 assesses the shadow impacts of the indicative concept proposal against the 2036 Plan.